jeevanjames2000/chromeExtensions/README.md

-Here’s a draft for your README file:

-LeetCode Show Solutions Chrome Extension
+# LeetCode Show Solutions Chrome Extension

-Overview
+# Overview

 The LeetCode Show Solutions Chrome Extension is a browser extension that allows users to quickly fetch solutions for coding problems on LeetCode.
 The extension injects a custom button into the LeetCode interface, and upon clicking, it fetches related solutions from YouTube and Google, displaying them in a draggable, resizable container.

-Features
+# Features

 Injects a "Show Solutions" button into the LeetCode DOM.
 Uses the current URL to extract the problem name dynamically.
 Fetches solutions from: